microsoft/node-pty/README.md

 ptyProcess.write(RESUME); // pty will enter flow mode and resume the slave program

 // temporarily disable/re-enable flow control
-ptyProcess.disableFlowControl();
+ptyProcess.handleFlowControl = false;
 ...
-ptyProcess.enableFlowControl();
+ptyProcess.handleFlowControl = true;
 ```

 By default `PAUSE` and `RESUME` are XON/XOFF control codes (as shown above).
 To avoid conflicts in environments that
 use these control codes for different purposes the messages can be customized as `flowPause: string` and
-`flowResume: string` in the constructor options or arguments to `enableFlowControl`. `PAUSE` and `RESUME` are not passed to the underlying pseudoterminal if flow control is enabled.
+`flowResume: string` in the constructor options. `PAUSE` and `RESUME` are not passed to the underlying pseudoterminal if flow control is enabled.

 ## pty.js